epfl-ada/ada-2024-project-insightmasters24/docs/index.md

 All in all, it’s clear that when it comes to revenue, big, bold, and visually immersive genres steal the show, leaving the quieter categories fighting for their share of the spotlight.

-# Evolution of Trends in the movie industry and what they reflect on society
+# Evolution of Trends in the movie industry and what they reflect on society {#trends}

 We spoke bulk, now let’s speak trends!